 And my husband?
-Probably working.
+Probably still working, or maybe on his way home.
 And even if he’s not, Barnacle Boy wants “Mom!
 Mommy!
 Mommy!!!” and Mommy only.

 And dinner time is filled with eating, trying to hold an adult conversation if my husband’s home, telling my son he has to sit down, that he can’t have fruit snacks, that I’m not making him macaroni and cheese tonight, that he can’t get up until we’re done eating, etc.

 If this is your household around dinnertime: solidarity, sister.